 Some components are software implementations of specific hardware functionality.
-Components based on PrimeCells are an example.
+PrimeCell based components are an example.
 Other components are necessary as part of the modeling environment and do not represent hardware.
-Examples of the latter category of component are the bus, clock, telnet and visualization components.
+Examples of the latter category of component are the bus, clock, telnet, and visualization components.

-Components based on specific hardware functionality are either:
+Components that model specific hardware functionality are either: